Connor Wright

 Employment Law

-Connor has successfully advised and represented a broad range of claimants and respondents in the Employment Tribunal.
-Additionally, Connor has successfully represented clients in relation to allegations of non-employment discrimination and breaches of contract in the civil courts.
 Connor has acted for and advised clients in industries such as nursing, pharmacies, social care, education and higher-education, banking, and logistics, among others.
-Connor represents clients with respect to roles of all seniorities, including recently acting for a Chief Operating Officer.
+Connor represents clients with respect to roles of all seniorities, including, most recently, a Chief Operating Officer.

 He has experience in issues spanning: